4lejandrito/next-plausible/README.md

 })
 ```

-This will load the script from `/js/yoursubdirectory/scriptName.js` and proxy it from `http://example.com/js/script.js`.
+This will load the script from `/js/yoursubdirectory/scriptName.js` and fetch it from `http://example.com/js/script.js`.

 ### Send custom events